it985/my-stars/README.md

 *   [ExpDev07/coronavirus-tracker-api](https://github.com/ExpDev07/coronavirus-tracker-api) - 🦠 A simple and fast (< 200ms) API for tracking the global coronavirus (COVID-19, SARS-CoV-2) outbre

 *   [tiangolo/uwsgi-nginx-flask-docker](https://github.com/tiangolo/uwsgi-nginx-flask-docker) - Docker image with uWSGI and Nginx for Flask applications in Python running in a single container.
-Op

 *   [h2oai/wave](https://github.com/h2oai/wave) - Realtime Web Apps and Dashboards for Python and R